Happy First Day of Spring!

 Hygge.
 You’re probably hearing that term more and more lately.
 It refers to a Danish concept of embracing coziness and contentment and is becoming rather trendy.
 Personally, I think as we get more involved in technology and all that it brings with it, our North American interest in hygge is a response to wanting to hold onto some “anti-technology”.

-And it might sound strange coming from a blogger and social media manager, but I am all about the hygge.
+And it might sound strange coming from someone who spends so much time online but I am all about the hygge.
 But while it seems like a perfect concept for fall and winter (sweaters, mugs of hot cocoa, cozy fire), you might be wondering how to hygge in spring.

 1. Bring the outside in.

 Late spring is a time of year that I love.
 Early spring and I have some issues – mostly because it makes me incredibly impatient.
 I’ve had enough of the snow and the rain and the brown grass and the empty gardens.

 Even those few crocuses out there poking through here and there just seem to be mocking me.
 So, I “fake” spring inside.
 I buy myself spring flowers and place them around my house.